 - Inside your mailbox or a cluster of collection boxes

-- In your apartment building’s common area where packages are kept
+- In your apartment building’s common area or package storage room

 - A neighbor’s house

-In our experiences, it’s worth it to take the time to check some other not-so-obvious places.
+In our experience, it’s worth it to take the time to check some other not-so-obvious places.
 You’d be surprised how often people find “missing” packages when they do!

 Some Steps You Can Take if USPS Loses Your Package

 When you’re certain that your package is MIA, there are some steps you can take if USPS loses your package.
 We’ve laid those out below.

 First and foremost, you should contact USPS before you do anything.
 We suggest visiting your local Post Office or try speaking with your letter carrier who services your address; if anyone could provide some insight into the delivery, it’s your letter carrier!

 File a Missing Mail Search